 Keith Anderson LL.B., LL.M.

-I am an alumnus of Dalhousie University and University College London.
+I am an graduate of Dalhousie University and University College London.
 I am a lawyer who had depression.
 My first time going public with my depression was 10 years ago with an article in the National Post newspaper, called How I Returned to a Life Worth Living.
 Since then, I have spoken at national mental health conferences, legal conferences, universities, and the Cape Breton Police Service for their mental health training.
 I have also served on several Boards of Directors for mental health groups.
-I am currently the Chair of the Board for the Self Help Connection based in Halifax.